chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 ### Rename

-The document variable name goes into inline rename modus.
+The template variable name goes into inline rename modus.
 You can also double click/tap on the name.

 ### Duplicate

-Creates a copy of the document variable and all its properties.
+Creates a copy of the template variable and all its properties.
 Since the name must be unique, the name is appended with an incrementing number.

 ### Delete